 Soon we’ll publish our first report of monthly expenses from our RV trip around America, just as we promised in an early article, How Much Does it Cost to RV around America for a Year?, in which we detailed our monthly budget and expected total expenses.

 However, we get tons of other questions about finances that our expense reports won’t answer, so I’ll start addressing those questions in other blog posts.

-It’s really important for me to convey to you that this year of adventure does not mean that we are shirking our adult responsibilities and long term financial goals.
+This year of adventure does not mean that we are shirking our adult responsibilities and long term financial goals.

 We didn’t raid 401k’s to make this adventure happen.

 We’re not racking up credit card debt or borrowing money to pay for the adventure.